oliverwatkins/shape-shop-backend/README.md

 `` docker images ``

-- run in container (make sure ports are not in use) (make sure databse is in memory mode TODO)
+- run in container (make sure ports are not in use) (make sure databse is in memory DB mode TODO)

 `` docker run -p 8080:8080 shapeshop:1.0 ``